RafaelDavisH/notes-blog/src/content/blog/added-copy-code-button.md

 </html>
 ```

-I added Astro's Template Directive `is:inline`, which according to Astro's doc is important because it, "will be rendered in the final output HTML exactly where is it authored".
+I used Astro’s Template Directive `is:inline`, which Astro’s doc says is important because it “will be rendered in the final output HTML exactly where it is authored".

-The last thing, was to add the CSS styles to the `base.css`.
+Lastly, I added the CSS styles to the `base.css`.

 ```css
 .copy-code {